Aroostook Flyer

 6:10 AM

 Both the Es and Fs were adorned in an attractive livery of blue and grey sporting a winged-shield on the nose that included the company logo.
-Around the same time the railroad took delivery of three lightweight, 68-seat coaches (which featured a 12-seat smoking section) from Pullman-Standard.
+Around this time the railroad took delivery of three lightweight, 68-seat coaches - which featured a 12-seat smoking section - from Pullman-Standard.

 These cars (including #250 Katahdin, #251 Chippewa, and #252 Mohawk) sported a stainless-steel look, not unlike Budd's designs, with a large blue band across the window area to match the locomotives.

-Along with this new equipment the BAR utilized its small fleet of "American Flyer" equipment; a typical consist of the Aroostook Flyer including the lead diesel (F3A or E7A), an American Flyer buffet-lounge, and the three new streamlined coaches.
+Along with this equipment the BAR utilized its small fleet of "American Flyer" car a typical consist of the Aroostook Flyer including the lead diesel (F3A or E7A), an American Flyer buffet-lounge, and the three new streamlined coaches.

 Cancellation